 Due to the potential risk of DNS amplification attack, the fact that I failed to obtain the domain I wanted to operate this service on, and the fact that most queries on Plain DNS port are spam (or potential DNS Amplification attacker, or stupid SEO bots, or security scanners), I’ve decided to block Plain DNS Port (Port 53, TCP & UDP) for good.

-I spawned 3 instances of AdGuard Home and opened it for public use at dns.stevenz.net.
-The instances support traditional DNS (port 53), DoT (DNS-over-TLS), DoH (DNS-over-HTTPS) and DoQ (DNS-over-QUIC).
+I spawned some instances of AdGuard Home and opened it for public use at dns.stevenz.net.
+The instances support

-Please note that the AdGuard Home instances validate DNSSEC by default and also have some filter lists deployed.
+Please note that the AdGuard Home instances validate DNSSEC by default, support ECS and also have some filter lists deployed.

-All instances locations are in U.S. east coast so the experience might not be the best for other regions (hence you should consider self-hosting or use other providers).
+All instances locations are in U.S. (with other countries in beta) so the experience might not be the best for other regions.

 Instances powered by AdGuard Home.

-Data center locations: Azure (US East 1), BuyVM (Las Vegas), Oracle (US East).
+Data center locations: Las Vegas, Virginia (US-East-1), Texas and New York City.
 All instances are dual stack (IPv4 + IPv6)

 I will try to keep the current IP sets as long as possible.
-Since instance IP might change, I’ll not publish a list of IP for this service.
-Please manually resolve dns.stevenz.net with A and AAAA records for use on unsupported devices.
+Since instance IP and availability might change at anytime, a stable “definitive” list of IP will not be provided.

 Unsure which server you connected to?
 Simply lookup